Yoshikatsu Takeiri

-Yoshikatsu Takeiri (Japanese: 竹入義勝, Takeiri Yoshikatsu; born 10 January 1926) is a Japanese politician who served as the third chair of Komeito from 1967 to 1986, making him the longest serving leader in the party's history.
+Yoshikatsu Takeiri (Japanese: 竹入義勝, Takeiri Yoshikatsu; 10 January 1926 – 23 December 2023) was a Japanese politician who served as the third chair of Komeito from 1967 to 1986, making him the longest serving leader in the party's history.

 Early life

-Takeiri was born in the town of Tatsuno, Nagano on 10 January 1926. but grew up in the nearby town of Karuizawa, also in Nagano Prefecture.
+Yoshikatsu Takeiri was born in the town of Tatsuno, Nagano on 10 January 1926 but grew up in the nearby town of Karuizawa, also in Nagano Prefecture.
 Takeiri joined Soka Gakkai after World War II had ended, having formerly been a worker at Ina Junior High School as well as Japanese National Railways (now JR East).

 Political career

 Takeiri was first elected to public office as a Soka Gakkai-endorsed independent candidate in April 1959 as a member of the assembly for Tokyo's Bunkyō Ward.
 In the early 1960s, Takeiri was an active participant in the formation of the Komeito Political Union, the predecessor to what would later formally become the Komeito political party in 1964, the latter of which would appoint Takeiri to be Deputy General Secretary from the start.
 Around this time, Takeiri befriended future Prime Minister Kakuei Tanaka, who he would assist in various capacities later on.

-He was elected to the House of Representatives for the first time in 1967, serving as a representative for Tokyo's former 10th ward seat.
+Takeiri was elected to the House of Representatives for the first time in 1967, serving as a representative for Tokyo's former 10th ward seat.
 Following the retirement of Takehisa Tsuji, Takeiri took over as Komeito's leader.
 In a 1967 interview, Soka Gakkai president Daisaku Ikeda claimed to have himself handpicked and trained Takeiri for the Komeito leadership.
 In 1970, Takeiri dived into the heavily polluted Tokyo Bay to collect samples for a Komeito-managed environmental survey of bay waters in Tokyo and Osaka.
 On 21 September 1971, Takeiri was stabbed with a knife in front of Komeito headquarters by a thug and suffered from heavy injuries for the next three months.

 Takeiri was intimately involved with Prime Minister Tanaka's plans to normalise relations with the People's Republic of China in the early 1970s, despite Komeito itself not being formally involved in the process.
 In July 1972, Takeiri flew to Beijing and met Zhou Enlai, and thereafter returned to report back to Tanaka and then-Foreign Minister Masayoshi Ōhira.
-In addition, Takeiri was also a part of a Komeito delegation to North Korea in that same year, where he met Kim Il-sung.
+In addition, Takeiri was also a part of a Komeito delegation to North Korea in that same year, where he met Kim Il Sung.